Hello Georgie! Thank you for taking the time to be interviewed by The Retreater, can you start by telling us a bit about yourself?

 Yes!
 Earlier this year I was fortunate to visit and review Fair Oak Retreat in Kent – you can read my feature here.
 I am so pleased that they are now also a partner of The Retreater.
 It’s set on a gorgeous farm in the depths of the English countryside with the most heavenly food.
 Whilst on the flipside, a few years ago I visited NO .1 Bootcamp which was a challenging and rewarding week long experience in a farmhouse in Norfolk – you can read my piece on that here.

-Having grown up on the water and being a keen paddleboarder, the next retreat I’ve got my eyes on from The Retreater’s excellent portfolio is this Autumn yoga and surf retreat in Cornwall.
+Having grown up on the water and being a keen paddleboarder, the next retreat I’ve got my eyes on from The Retreater’s excellent portfolio is this Fitness Retreat in Ibiza!

 You can follow Georgie on Instagram @georgielilybb and LUXE BB @luxebbpr.
 For more information on LUXE BB visit luxebb.co.uk